-Prerequisite: Grade of "C" or better in ENG 101 and ENG 102.
+Writing Intensive.
 This is a survey course designed for undergraduate students writing nonfiction prose.
 Students will read works of nonfiction across a broad spectrum of content and form.
 The course is designed to improve nonfiction writing through discussions of written work in a group workshop setting as well as discussions of published essays from the textbooks.
 The course will also emphasize defining and understanding the genre of nonfiction from various cultural and historical perspectives.
 Students will learn how to read these pieces of nonfiction both as a scholar and as writer.
 From a craft perspective, students will study figurative language, voice, character development, setting, and dramatic structure and practice close-reading techniques.

-Argumentative and Persuasive Writing Prerequisite: Grade of "C" or better in ENG 101 and ENG 102.
+Argumentative and Persuasive Writing

+Writing Intensive.
 This course provides models and strategies of argumentative and persuasive writing that develop skills in critical thinking.
 Students are expected to analyze and critique arguments in order to develop their ability to use argumentative patterns to write persuasively.